Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/03-integrations/agentic-frameworks/autogen/README.md

 ### 3. Understanding the Agent Code

-The `autogen_agent_hello_world.py` file contains an AutoGen agent with a weather tool capability, integrated with Bedrock AgentCore:
+The `autogen_agent_hello_world.py` file contains an AutoGen agent with a weather tool capability, integrated with Amazon Bedrock AgentCore:

 ```python
 from autogen_agentchat.agents import AssistantAgent